 Remembering CIA’s Heroes: Johnny Micheal Spann

 Mike attended Auburn University, where he graduated with a degree in criminal justice in 1992.
-In December 1991, while still at Auburn, he joined the Marine Corps as an artillery specialist.
+Before graduating, he joined the Marine Corps (December 1991) as an artillery specialist.
 He spent eight years in the Marines, rising to the rank of captain.

 Director of Central Intelligence George Tenet described Mike as “quiet, serious, and absolutely unflappable … [his] stoicism concealed a dry sense of humor and a heart of gold.”